The Best Headphones for Highly Sensitive & Neurodivergent People

 You don’t really hear the hum of the “anti-noise” sound wave created by the headphones.
 You simply notice that the outside world is much, much quieter.

-Here’s why noise-cancelling headphones are the best headphones for HSP & ND
+Here’s are 4 reasons why noise-cancelling headphones are the best headphones for HSP & ND

 1. Your commute will be quieter